No Legal Requirement to Use Agent

 In good and bad times, people use real estate agents to market their homes.
 But in good times, it makes sense that it is easier to sell and market a home on your own.
 There are no legal requirements to use a real estate agent to sell your home.
 Any homeowner can sell their property, including their own investment property.

-When it comes to selling a home by owner, if a real estate agent brings a buyer, they still can ask for about 2% to 3 % of the commission, which is 1/2 of the commission they would make if they were responsible for listing the home and finding a buyer.
-Home sellers can still negotiate what they feel will be a fair commission and honor the agent’s buyer, because while saving on commission is fiscally prudent, you still want your home “sold.”
+Regarding selling a home by owner, if a real estate agent brings a buyer, they still can ask for about 2% to 3 % of the commission, which is 1/2 of the commission they would make if they were responsible for listing the home and finding a buyer.
+Home sellers can still negotiate what they feel will be a fair commission and honor the agent’s buyer because while saving on commission is fiscally prudent, you still want your home “sold”.

-If you like this blog please care to share it with your friends and family.
+If you like this blog, please care to share it with your friends and family.
 You can also leave a review on what you like about it.
-Feel free to write in the comment section, other topics that you’d like for us to discuss.
+Feel free to write in the comment section, any other topics that you’d like for us to discuss.
 If you wish to submit your own legal questions, email us at [email protected].
-If you need any further information please feel free to contact me David Soble 888.789.1715 at https://provenresource.com/contact-us/.
+If you need any further information, please feel free to contact me, David Soble 888.789.1715 at https://provenresource.com/contact-us/.

 If you liked what you read, check out our related YouTube videos